Plants For Riparian (rivers & creeks)

 A large perennial that will die to the ground under any drought stress.
 Use in an area of seasonal flooding or next to a pond.
 Flowers are large and showy.
 Not hardy.
 We lost ours to cold.
 (Hibicus ...
 Learn more.

-A deciduous tree to 50 ft.
-Native in scattered spots throughout California.
+Northern California walnut is a deciduous tree to 50 ft that is native in scattered spots throughout California.
 A fast tree with edible nuts, garden tolerant.
-There has been some controversy as to whether these trees were planted by CA....
+There has been some controversy as to w...
 Learn more.

 Juncus balticus Baltic Rush